Lecrapouille/MyMakefile/README.md

 ### Description of Internal Files

-* Makefile.header: is the part of your Makefile to be included as header part.
+* `Makefile.header`: is the part of your Makefile to be included as header part.
 It contains the code for knowing your architecture, your compiler, destination folder for installation.
 It defines your project folder name (build, doc, external).
 It also checks against uninitialized variables.
-* Makefile.macros: contains code for defining paths, libraries/project names, installation ...
+* `Makefile.macros`: contains code for defining paths, libraries/project names, installation ...
-* Makefile.color: define colorful displays and progress bar for hiding the misery of compilation.
+* `Makefile.color`: define colorful displays and progress bar for hiding the misery of compilation.
-* Makefile.flags: add all GCC/clang compilation flags findable in the world and more :)
+* `Makefile.flags`: add all GCC/clang compilation flags findable in the world and more :)
-* Makefile.help: Allow Makefile to auto parse and display its own rules.
+* `Makefile.help`: Allow Makefile to auto parse and display its own rules.
-* Makefile.footer: is the part of your Makefile to be included as footer part: it defines a set of Makefile rules (like compiling c++ files or linking the project, ...).
+* `Makefile.footer`: is the part of your Makefile to be included as footer part: it defines a set of Makefile rules (like compiling c++ files or linking the project, ...).
 * Some Bash scripts exist and are called by Makefile rules:
  - targz.sh: for creating a backup of the code source project.
 The code source is compressed. git files, compiled and generated files (like doc) are not taken into account.
  - config.sh: for creating a C++ project_info.hpp file needed when compiling the project.

+Order of inclusion:
+* `Makefile.header` will include `Makefile.macros` that will include `Makefile.color`.
+* `Makefile.footer` will include `Makefile.flags` and `Makefile.help`.